Water Purification and Energy Boost with Basalt: A Natural and Efficient Approach to Water Treatment

-Properties of Basalt and its Role in Water Purification
+Properties of Basalt and Its Role in Water Purification

-Basalt Purification Process: Pre-purification and Main Purification
+Purification Process with Basalt: Pre-purification and Main Purification

 Advantages of Basalt-Based Purification Systems